Loving (2016 film): Costumes

-Costume designer Erin Benach, who worked with Nichols previously on Midnight Special (2016), explained that for Loving she had a large amount of historical imagery, and rich material to sift through, including Buirski's The Loving Story (2011).
+Costume designer Erin Benach, who worked with Nichols previously on Midnight Special, explained that for the film she had a large amount of historical imagery, and rich material to sift through, including Buirski's documentary.
 She also spoke of wanting to extend her research via a regional search of people who were in that location at that time, wherein Benach stated, "What did people living there look like?
 What did they wear?
 You find all of that by looking through images of the place and the people as they were during that time."
 Benach acknowledged the difficulties in portraying time passing in a naturalistic, authentic way, though remarks the subtly shift the fashion to which he adheres to as one wouldn't wish for "... the audience to be noticing the costume changes as they happen."

 In preparation for Loving, Benach mapped out the years in the evolution of clothing, to which she states, "I wanted to know what the fashion of the time was but also what it would be based on where the characters in Loving ... were at any given moment."
 For the design of Negga's Mildred, Benach at al pulled from a great many sources, using a photograph of the real Mildred in a black-and-white check dress and little jacket, of which Benach was determined to find, or create it, with her ultimately finding it at American Costume.
 On Mildred's move to Washington, D.C., Benach was mindful of the fact there would have been a sartorial shift of sorts, ergo, with her using more of the skirts and the little blouses, as opposed to the housedresses.
 Benach expressed that, "We made that shift because it was a natural change in her life.
 She went from country living to city living in a matter of a day.
 We thought over time, we would feel the difference between the country and the city."
 The eventual maternity design was difficult as Benach had to ensure that the bumps looked like the right stages of her pregnancy.

 Regarding the costume design of Richard, Benach expressed that for finding the essence of this character, for Edgerton, it was in the pants' rise and how the pants fit him to emulate how Richard's pants fit him, and also the way Edgerton's body would move in the clothing, in which she states, "[Edgerton] started to kind of feel out Richard's stance in the way he would stand and put his head a little forward, all of that started to happen in those fittings, in those first beginning fittings."
 Benach spoke of her objective in creating costumes that support the story, not attempting to distract nor take the viewer out of the moment, and she further expresses this sentiment by stating, "This story is a story of friendship and love between Richard and Mildred and I'd never wanted to detract from those moments."